bmccalmon/bmccalmon.github.io/_posts/2024-04-06-where-to-find-undergraduate-computer-science-research-programs.md

 ### The NSF ETAP Portal

-Most programs utilize the NSF ETAP portal.
-The portal serves as a centralized place to write and organize your application materials, making it easier to apply to more than one REU.
+Most programs utilize the [NSF ETAP portal](https://etap.nsf.gov/).
+This portal serves as a centralized place to write and organize your application materials, making it easier to apply to more than one REU.

-First, you setup an account with your basic personal details.
+First, you set up an account with your basic personal details.
 Then, you upload your **personal statement**, **resume**, and **unofficial transcript** without the need to re-upload them for each application.
 You also send **recommendation letter** invites from there.

 The ETAP portal also serves as an additional listing where you can browse available REU programs, filtered by your area of interest.